BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 )
 ```

-## Playing Events

 What is going on here?
-We actually can hear a sound???
+We actually can hear a sound!
-Well if you look at the print window, you can see all the predefined variables/symbols of the ``Environment``/``Event``.
+Well, if you look at the post window, you can see all the predefined variables/symbols of the ``Environment``/``Event``.
-In my case, this is equal to
+In my case, this is equal to:

 ```isc
 'instrument': default,